nbicocchi/learn-microservices/README.md

 * Observing ML models in production with EvidentlyAI

 ## Project Ideas

-- Studiare e documentare il problema della modellazione un sistema distribuito (definire microservizi, API, bounded contexts).
+* Study and document the problem of modeling a distributed system (define microservices, APIs, bounded contexts).
-- Confrontare REST, GraphQL e Protobuf implementando un servizio con tutte e tre le tecnologie e analizzandone le differenze.
+* Compare REST, GraphQL, and Protobuf by implementing a service using all three technologies and analyzing their differences.
-- Continuare a sviluppare progetto già presente di un social network.
+* Continue developing an existing social network project.
-- Studiare e documentare l’architettura distribuita di piattaforme come Facebook, Uber o Netflix.
+* Study and document the distributed architecture of platforms like Facebook, Uber, or Netflix.
-- Creare un laboratorio interattivo per testare la resilienza di microservizi utilizzando strumenti di osservabilità (testare anche signoz e openobserve).
+* Create an interactive lab to test the resilience of microservices using observability tools (also test Signoz and OpenObserve).
-- Eseguire test di performance su un sistema distribuito con strumenti come Istio, Locust, k6 o Gatling.
+* Perform performance testing on a distributed system using tools like Istio, Locust, k6, or Gatling.
-- Utilizzare **[Microsim](https://github.com/yurishkuro/microsim)** per simulare il comportamento di un’architettura a microservizi in scenari di carico e guasto.
+* Use **[Microsim](https://github.com/yurishkuro/microsim)** to simulate the behavior of a microservices architecture under load and failure scenarios.
-- Esplorare progetti open-source tra quelli elencati in **[Awesome Distributed System Projects](https://github.com/roma-glushko/awesome-distributed-system-projects?tab=readme-ov-file)**.
+* Explore open-source projects listed in **[Awesome Distributed System Projects](https://github.com/roma-glushko/awesome-distributed-system-projects?tab=readme-ov-file)**.
-- Approfondire tools di deployment automatico (e.g. Chef, Puppet, Ansible)
+* Deepen knowledge of automatic deployment tools (e.g., Chef, Puppet, Ansible).
-- Porting degli esempi attuali in Python
+* Port current examples to Python.